 Science Journal is a digital notebook geared towards researchers, students, and hobbyists.
-Being a science journal, the app provides an easy way to quickly add your observations with notes and photos in one place with just a few taps.
-Add to that, since the app is developed by the guys at Google, you can sync your notes and journals between devices using Google Drive.
+The app provides an easy way to quickly add your observations with notes and photos in a place with just a few taps.
+Moreover, since the app is developed by Google, you can also sync your notes and journals between devices using Google Drive.

-Now, when compared to other journals, what makes Science Journal special is that it has built-in tools that make use of different phone or device sensors.
-Using these sensors, you can measure a wide variety of things like light, sound, air pressure, acceleration, motion, angles, etc. Additionally, you can also connect external sensors via Bluetooth.
+Science Journal is quite different from other journal apps.
+It has built-in tools that make use of your phone’s sensors like accelerometer, gyroscope, ambient light sensor, etc. Using these sensors, you can measure a wide variety of things like light, sound, air pressure, acceleration, motion, angles, etc. Additionally, you can also connect external sensors via Bluetooth.

 The science app list won’t be complete without adding WolframAlpha.
 Using WolframAlpha, you can compute and analyze a wide variety of things like mathematics, physics, chemistry, data analysis, statistics, materials, life sciences, etc. No matter your field, WolframAlpha probably covers that domain and can help you with whatever computational needs you have.